From page 18 onwards - links are not available except to this page & the name

 b. c2nd quarter 1898?
 Blackburn, Lancs?

-m.
 9 March 1917 Ada Mary Trehearn (12), Christchurch, Moss Side, Manchester.

 children: as Ada